clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

     you’re working with and should have a sense of the number of clusters in your data.
 2. Create a scree plot.
-Plot the number of clusters against the total squared distance of each point from its respective centroid.
+Plot the number of clusters against the total within sum of squares distance of each point from its respective centroid.
 Let’s see an example of this.

 <!-- end list -->